How to host the perfect digital webinar Q&A

 This goes without saying, but if you’re hosting the Q&A, making sure you have a list of your questions memorised beforehand is key.
 Knowing your guest and audience demographic will go a long way in making sure you know which questions will garner responses that will interest people the most.

-2. Make sure there are no technical difficulties on the day
+2. No technical difficulties on the day, please

 Use our free tool to test your livestream here.